 Hyman Fine Arts Center, Francis Marion University, Florence.
-Adele Kassab Gallery, Through Aug.
+Adele Kassab Gallerv.
+Through Aug.
 2 - "Befoul: Prints on Cloth by Jeff Murphy".
 This series of work mixes charcoal drawing with photographs in heavily edited collages with some charcoal drawing printed on fabric.
 All works in this series incorporate images of the sea, often including images of animals, some washed up on the shore.
 The images can be whimsical as well as disturbing, as in "Surfcasting," in which a figure casts a line into a rough sea while standing atop the eye of an alligator.
+Aug.
+21 - Sept.
+27 - "Lynne Riding - A Process".
+The exhibit will include both two dimensional works and three dimensional works on related themes, ranging from large acrylic on canvas paintings to small, delicate paper and mixed media bowls.
 Summer Hours: Mon.-Thur., 8:30am-5pm.
-Contact: 843/661-1385 or at (http://departments. fmarion.edu/finearts/gallery.htm).
+Contact: 843/661-1385 or at (http:// departments.fmarion.edu/finearts/gallery.htm).